Autodesk/civilconnection/README.md

 ## How to use
 See ./Doc/Linear Structures Workflow Guide.pdf
+In ./Compiled there are the releases of the CivilConnection Dynamo package as well as the CivilPython.

 ## Release
 The release numbers for the package correspond to the major release numbers of Civil 3D and Revit it will run against